jamulussoftware/jamuluswebsite/wiki/en/en-Hardware-Setup.md

 ## Windows: Audio interface connection - ASIO4All

-This is an example Windows client installation with audio device [Behringer U-CONTROL UCA202](https://www.amazon.com/Behringer-U-Phono-UFO202-Audiophile-Interface/dp/B002GHBYZ0).
+This is an example Windows client installation with audio device [Behringer U-CONTROL UCA202](https://www.amazon.com/Behringer-U-Phono-UFO202-Audiophile-Interface/dp/B002GHBYZ0){: target="_blank" rel="noopener noreferrer"}.
 The following instructions might be similar with other audio devices.

 _**The exact method of connecting your instrument will of course vary depending on your hardware.**_